-My first dip into photography began as a city hall elopement and wedding photographer.
+My first dip into photography began as a city hall City Hall elopement photographer.
 However, becoming an elopement and wedding photographer was not my intent.
 Instead, my focus was on completing a street photography class assignment.

 In early 2009, I had just started learning about photography.

 My gear, eleven years ago, was not at all professional.
 I barely knew how to use my camera.